exakat/exakat/docs/Rules.rst

 Resources are created, but never checked before being used.
 This is not safe.

-Always check that resources are correctly created before using them
+Always check that resources are correctly created before using them.

 .. code-block:: php